Open Data Hub logo

 Overview of Kueue resources

-Cluster administrators can configure Kueue objects (such as resource flavors, a cluster queue, and local queues) to manage distributed workload resources across multiple nodes in an OpenShift cluster.
+Cluster administrators can configure Kueue objects (such as resource flavors, cluster queues, and local queues) to manage distributed workload resources across multiple nodes in an OpenShift cluster.

 Resource flavor